anchetaWern/ahead/readme.md

 ##TODO

 - recurring posts
-- calendar UI: different color for published and to be published post
-- calendar: use modal when scheduling new post
-- calendar:
-- list UI: only show posts to be published
 - delicious integration - pick URL's to be published
 - profiles - a way of grouping connected accounts